graulund/andygraulund-com/src/sections/03-personal.md

 	<figcaption>Demo of an interactive chart: This shows the number of times big tracks by The Weekend were played on a major Danish radio channel per day over a very prolific winter for the artist.
 Move your mouse over the titles to highlight a specific track</figcaption>
 </figure>

 In order to display a visualization of the amount of times per day I have played a certain song, I created my own simple charting framework that creates area charts.
 I know, I know — there's already a ridiculous amount of JavaScript charting frameworks out there.
 However, I had a hard time finding one that did exactly what I wanted to, and wasn't overly complicated.
-So I made my own tiny framework in React and SVG.
+So I made my own tiny framework in TypeScript, React and SVG.
 Small, sleek, to the point.

 ### Fretboard